longitachi/ZLPhotoBrowser/README.md

 ### <a id="ChangeLog"></a>Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.3.4
+  Fix:
+    Fix a bug of the image editor.
 ● 4.3.3
   Add:
     Adjust loading progress hud style to make it prettier.